5 examples of account based marketing done right

 GumGum commissioned and published a comic book with Legere cast as the Batman-esque superhero T-Man, who saves his city from bad cell phone service with the help of his sidekick, Gums.
 Gums provides T-man with image-recognizing marketing technology that helps him get the word out about T-Mobile more effectively.

-Is it a little on-the-nose?
-Sure, but it’s also professionally drawn and colored, it’s a quick and fun read, and John Legere loved it — and gave them a big shout-out on Twitter.
-Not only did GumGum land the account, they also got tons of free, positive exposure out of it.
+Is it a little on the nose?
+Sure, but it’s also professionally drawn and colored.
+It’s a quick and fun read, and John Legere loved it—and gave them a big shout-out on Twitter.
+Not only did GumGum land the account, but they also got tons of free, positive exposure out of it.

 2. Snowflake

-Calling somebody a “snowflake” can be seen as a put-down these days, the implication being that they think they’re oh-so special and unique.
+Calling somebody a “snowflake” can be seen as a put-down these days, implying that they think they’re oh-so-special and unique.

-The last thing you need to communicate to your prospects is that they’re ultimately not that big of a deal in the grand scheme of the universe.
-Instead, how about showing them that you, more than any other B2B vendor, recognize them for the one-of-a-kind individuals that they are?
+The last thing you need to communicate to your prospects is that they’re ultimately not that big of a deal in the universe’s grand scheme.
+Instead, how about showing them that you, more than any other B2B vendor, recognize them as the unique individuals they are?

-The data warehousing company Snowflake is running 500 simultaneous account-based marketing campaigns, each one tailored to reach a specific target customer.
+The data warehousing company Snowflake runs 500 simultaneous account-based marketing campaigns, each tailored to reach a specific target customer.

-To pull this off, Snowflake has six dedicated marketers working in close alignment with their sales team.
-You might think all this bespoke content is gated for the prospect’s eyes only.
+To achieve this, Snowflake has six dedicated marketers working in close alignment with its sales team.
+You might think all this bespoke content is only gated for the prospect’s eyes.
 Instead, Snowflake puts it out on the open web.
-This builds credibility by demonstrating their commitment to taking the long view, and knowing their customers inside and out.
+This builds credibility by demonstrating their commitment to taking the long view and knowing their customers inside and out.

 3. Invoca